 Skin & Bone - dir.
 Everett Lewis - 1996 - USA

 Though on the bottom tier of New Queer Cinema, Skin & Bone is probably one of Everett Lewis’ better attempts.
 As an obnoxious imitator of countless better filmmakers, Lewis has made a career out of focusing on the lovelorn, punky young boys of Los Angeles.
 In Skin & Bone, three street hustlers (B. Wyatt, Alan Boyce, Garret Scullin), each merely examples of prostitutes than characters, face the realities of their situations in varying ways.
 One has fallen into the abyss of being a failing actor, the other falls for his john, and the third must learn the tricks of the trade.
 Lives and dreams are squashed in typical NQC fashion with little to no insight we haven’t seen before.
-I may just be a nihilist, but even the forced unhappy ending of Skin & Bone feels a lot more valid than the schmaltzy happy ones of his later FAQs and Luster.
+I may just be a nihilist, but even the forced unhappy ending of Skin & Bone feels a lot more valid than some of Lewis' later work.

 Cannibal - dir.
 Marian Dora - 2005 - Germany